 enjoy supporting my clients' curiosity to uncover and explore what

-contributes to who they are and how they connect with people in
+contributes to who they are and how they connect with the people in

-I work especially well with and have tools for people who struggle with
+their lives.
+I work especially well with people who struggle with

 I am a somatic psychotherapist.
 First and foremost that means I honor

 the connections between body, intellect, and spirit while seeing